ASTRONOMY

 International Space Station

-There are 12 overpasses of the ISS this week for those of you in the DC area; two are good, one is fair, and nine are unfavorable.
+There are four overpasses of the ISS over the next week for those of you in the DC area.
+One is “fair,” but one is outstanding!

-On Thursday, September 12, the ISS will appear at 8:50 PM EDT, 10° above the WSW horizon, then rise closely past Arcturus to an altitude of 40°, near Kochab, then descend to 18° above the NNE horizon, near Perseus, where it will disappear.
+The ISS will appear 10° above the SW horizon at 6:33 AM EST on Saturday, December 14, then rise closely past Alphard to an altitude of 85°, in Canes Venatici, then descend past Alkaid and closely past Vega to 10° above the SE horizon, where it will disappear.

-On Friday, September 13, the ISS will appear at 10:03 PM EDT, 10° above the WSW horizon, rise to an altitude of 67°, near the head of Draco, then descend through Cepheus and Cassiopeia to 10° above the NE horizon, where it will disappear.
+The ISS will appear 11° above the SSW horizon at 5:45 AM EST on Sunday, December 15, then rise through Crater to an altitude of 44°, near Spica, then descend past Corona Borealis to 10° above the ENE horizon, where it will disappear.

-There are 12 overpasses of the ISS this week for those of you in the Colorado Springs area.
-One is very good, one is quite good, one is eh-good, and nine are unsatisfactory.
+There are only three overpasses of the ISS during the next week for those of you in the Colorado Springs area.
+One is good enough to bother to look for.

-On Friday, September 13, the ISS will appear 10° above the SW horizon at 7:35 PM MDT, then rise to an altitude of 80°, near Vega, then descend through Cygnus to 10° above the NE horizon, where it will disappear.
+The ISS will appear 10° above the SW horizon at 6:06 AM MST on Saturday, December 14, then rise very closely by Alphard to an altitude of 53°, near Arcturus, then descend past Corona Borealis and the Hercules Keystone to 10° above the ENE horizon, where it will disappear.

 Hubble Space Telescope

-There are no overpasses of the HST this week for those of you in the DC area.
+There are only three overpasses of the ISS over the next week for those of you in the DC area.
+Two are unfavorable, for the third, look 16° above the S horizon at 6:09 PM EST on 12/9.

-There are no overpasses of the HST this week for those of you in the Colorado Springs areas.
+There are only two overpasses of the HST this week for those of you in the Colorado Springs area.
+Look 16° above the S horizon at: 5:43 PM MST on 12/9 and 6:20 PM MST on 12/10.

 To find out about satellite overpasses in your area, see https://heavens-above.com (set your own location in the upper-right corner).